iandk/pymon/README.md

 - `keyword` (only for `keyword` type): The keyword to search for in the response content.

 - `expect_keyword` (only for `keyword` type): Set to `true` if the keyword should be present, or `false` if it should be absent.

+### Application settings:
+`settings.json`

+- `bot_token`: The token of your Telegram bot.
+You can obtain this token by creating a bot using the BotFather bot on Telegram.

+- `chat_id`: The chat ID where you want to receive the monitoring notifications.
+You can find the chat ID by sending a message to your bot and then accessing the following URL: `https://api.telegram.org/bot<bot_token>/getUpdates`.

+- `failure_threshold`: The number of consecutive failures before considering a server as "Down".

+- `check_interval_seconds`: The interval, in seconds, between each server check.

+- `status_report_interval_minutes`: The interval, in minutes, between each status report.
+The script will send a status report message at this interval, indicating the overall status of all monitored servers.

+- `report_only_on_down`: Set this value to `true` if you want to receive status report messages only when a server is "Down".
+Set it to `false` if you want to receive status report messages regardless of the server status.

 Example configuration
 ```json